 What happens after Mohs surgery is completed?

-- having her repair the wound
+- immediate repair of the wound by your Mohs surgeon

 - referring you to another surgeon for wound closure.